 Dave Starr – Huge.
 Not really a fan, but you can’t deny the impact this record had on millions of people.

 Dan Lorenzo – The most overrated band in the history of music.
-Yes this cd is good.
-“My Michelle” is vicious hard rock at it’s best.
+Yes, this cd is good.
+“My Michelle” is a vicious hard rock at its best.
 There are a couple of other fantastic songs.
 Maybe even 4-5.
 WHY are we still talking about them though??
 How the hell could people fall over themselves with a song that rhymes the words “pretty” and “city”?
 C’mon.
 Really??
 Still??
 Yes…it IS a good cd.
 But since then?
 You STILL care?
 Really?
-I’m going to go listen to Aerosmith ‘Rocks” now.
+I’m going to go listen to Aerosmith’s Rocks now.

 Peter Ellis – Quite simply, the best Hard Rock album of all time.